 Section 20.
 Application Fee.

 At the time that a person submits an Application for a Special Use Permit for a new Telecommunications Tower, such person shall pay an application fee of $5,000 to the Town of Dryden.
 If the Application is for a Special Use Permit for co-locating on an existing Telecommunications Tower, the fee shall be $1,000.
+The fee for a Telecommunications Permit shall be $300.
+These fees may be updated by resolution of the Town Board as it deems fit.

 No Application fee is required in order to re-certify a Special Use Permit for a Telecommunications Tower, unless there has been a modification of the Telecommunications Tower since the date of the issuance of the existing Special Use Permit.
 In the case of any such modification, the fees provided in subsection A shall apply.